jolicode/docker-starter/UPGRADE-3.0.md

 At anytime, you can refer the final form of the starter kit by looking at the [main repository](https://github.com/jolicode/docker-starter)

+**WARNING**: Migrating from 2.x to 3.0 can be a fastidious task since lot of parts have changed.
+More over, this project is a started kit.
+It means you usually start with it, then you make your own choices and implementations.
+So if you are confortable with your current project **we recommend you to stick on 2.x**.
+But if you want to migrate from 2.x to 3.0 here is the tasks you will have to perform.

+## Fabric to Invoke

 1. Rename the `fabfile.py` to `tasks.py`: